Hi-Vis Clothing for Warehousing and Logistics: What Amazon, UPS & DHL Suppliers Get Right

 Indoor vs outdoor: Most warehouse operations are indoor or covered, meaning UV exposure of fluorescent colors is lower, but lighting conditions can vary dramatically.
 In a well-lit modern fulfillment center, the primary purpose of hi-vis is differentiation and identification, not conspicuity in low light.
 In a darker, older warehouse or an outdoor yard, traditional hi-vis performance matters more.

-Vehicle type: Warehouse vehicles include forklifts (slower, narrow, maneuverability-focused), reach trucks, conveyor systems, and in increasingly automated facilities, autonomous mobile robots (AMRs).
+Vehicle type: Warehouse vehicles include forklifts (slower, narrow, maneuverability-focused), REACH trucks, conveyor systems, and in increasingly automated facilities, autonomous mobile robots (AMRs).
 The struck-by risk profile differs from road vehicles — lower speeds but higher frequency of interactions in confined spaces.

 Volume and frequency of use: Warehouse workers typically wear hi-vis for full shifts, every day.
 The garment gets washed far more frequently than road construction hi-vis worn for occasional site visits.